Flank/flank-dashboard/docs/09_firebase_deployment.md

 4. Enable the `Email/Password` sign-in method using the toggle in the opened menu.
 5. Press the `Save` button.

 The email and password sign-in option is controlled by the remote `Feature Config` stored in the Firestore.
-The `isPasswordSignInOptionEnabled` configuration stands for the auth form availability on the Login Page of the application.
+The `isPasswordSignInOptionEnabled` configuration stands for the email and password auth form availability on the Login Page of the application.
 If the `isPasswordSignInOptionEnabled` is `false` then users are not allowed to log in using the email and password sign-in method and no appropriate authentication form appears on the UI.
 To know more about the `Feature Config` consider the [Feature Config](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/features/feature_config/01_feature_config_design.md) design document.

 To enable the email and password authentication form, consider the following steps: